ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 ### You'll probably have to write some native code

-Some people are attracted to React Native because they heard that you can write a mobile app with only JavaScript.
+Some people are attracted to React Native because they've heard that you can write a mobile app with only JavaScript.
 In practice, this is only true for extremely simple applications.
 Most of your code will be written in JavaScript, but you'll probably have to write some native code.
 At the very least, you must be prepared to fix some bugs in third-party libraries.